Pre-requisites and Limitations

 to do, you are ready to begin the installation.

-supplied cables were more than long enough to reach the hard drive bays for the two hard drives.
+With the AmigaOne motherboard the cable is only just long enough to reach the hard drive bays for two hard drives, but is

 - The AmigaOS 4.0 kernel must be version 51.15 or greater.
 (The latest is 51.3 for AmigaOS 4.0 Update #3.)

 - Your kicklayout file must contain "nonvolatile.library.kmod" (50.2+) and "nvram.resource.kmod" in

 order for sii0680ide.device to access the environment variables specified in U-Boot, otherwise it will use default values.

 - The following instructions apply to the SiI0680 driver software installed with AmigaOS 4.0 Update #3, which is version